The-OpenROAD-Project-Attic/Resizer/README.md

 #### Verilog to DEF

-An example command script to translate DEF to Verilog is shown below.
+An example Resizer command script to translate DEF to Verilog is shown below.

 ```
 read_liberty liberty1.lib